pic

 Collections of key-value pairs in Julia are represented by the type Pair{<key type>, <value type>}.
 Although we won't directly work with objects of this type, they form the basis for constructing other collections such as dictionaries and named tuples.

-A key-value pair can be created by using the operator => as in <key> => <value>.
-For instance, "a" => 1 represents a pair, where a is its key and 1 its corresponding value.
-In addition, we can create pairs through the function Pair(<key>, <value>), making Pair("a",1) equivalent to the previous example.
-Finally, given a pair x, its key can be accessed by either x[1] or x.first, while its value can be retrieved using x[2] or x.second.
-All this is demonstrated below.
+A key-value pair can be created by using the operator =>, as in <key> => <value>.
+For instance, "a" => 1 represents a pair, where a is the key and 1 the corresponding value.
+Alternatively, pairs can be created using the function Pair(<key>, <value>), where Pair("a",1) is equivalent to the previous example.

 some_pair = ("a" => 1) # or simply 'some_pair = "a" => 1'